OpenSourceEconomics/ruspy/docs/source/estimation.rst

     estimate

-Following equation :eq:`est_strategy` the `estimate` function first calls the estimation function for the transition probabilities.
+Following the separability of the estimation process the `estimate` function first calls the estimation function for the transition probabilities.

 ---------------------------------
 Transition probability estimation